 Payroll plays a large role in companies for a reason.
-It’s the cumulative sum of all of the financial records for employee salaries, which includes their work wages, deductions and any bonuses.
+It’s the sum of all of the financial records for employee salaries, which includes their wages, deductions and any bonuses.
 The crucial nature of payroll means that it’s imperative for companies to pay close attention to how it is managed under their financial departments.

 Payroll is straightforward in concept, but it’s not entirely foolproof.
 Processing employee payroll is still subject to various common errors, despite the time-sensitive nature of such finances.
 Following are six of the most common payroll issues that companies tend to deal with.